firehol/website/content/installing.md

 ./configure && make && sudo make install
 ~~~~

-Alternatively, just copy the `sbin/firehol.in`{.filename} and
-`sbin/fireqos.in`{.filename} files to where you want them.

 All of the common SysVInit command line arguments are recognised by the
 FireHOL and FireQOS scripts, which make them easy to deploy as startup
 services.
-In many cases you can just copy or link them into the
+In many cases you can just link them into the appropriate folder.
-appropriate folder.
+The `examples` folder contains some example systemd service files.